-Indoor climbing trees are a fantastic way to provide indoor cats with a taste of the outside world and fend off boredom (here are a few examples – opens in a new tab).
+Indoor climbing trees are a fantastic way to provide indoor-only cats with a taste of the outside world and help to fend off boredom.
+We’ve reviewed our favorite cat trees to help you choose the best.

 There are many things we can blame on hormones and one of them is aggression in cats.
 Unless you are going to breed from a Maine Coon, it is recommended to have it spayed or neutered.

 The ideal time to have a kitten sterilized is before it reaches puberty which can occur anywhere between 6 and 12 months.

 Spaying a female kitten before she reaches puberty is said to significantly reduce her chance of developing mammary cancer.

 Neutering a male kitten before puberty will prevent the development of male aggression, stop him from developing strong-smelling urine and deter him from spraying around the house.

 It used to be suggested that neutering/spaying took place no earlier than 4 months of age.
 Now, early neutering is recommended for Maine Coons.